Tottenham news: Pochettino explains why he brought rested Kane on at Tranmere - despite being 6-0 up! | Goal.com

 Pochettino explains why he brought rested Kane on at Tranmere - despite being 6-0 up!

-Tottenham manager Mauricio Pochettino explained that he brought Harry Kane on at 6-0 up as a show of respect for Tranmere and the FA Cup.
+Tottenham manager Mauricio Pochettino explained that he brought Harry Kane on at 6-0 up against Tranmere as a show of respect for Spurs' opponents, and the FA Cup.

-Pochettino defended his decision, however, to risk his top scorer for the final stages of the game.
+Pochettino defended his decision to risk his top scorer for the final stages of the game, insisting he felt Tranmere were entitled to see one of Europe's top marksmen in action.

 "It was respect," Pochettino said after the game.